Sporting Dianas: Rachel Carrie - The Field

-Renowned for her game-shooting prowess and advocacy of hunting, Rachel Carrie describes her love of fieldsports and explains why she is keen to challenge the misconceptions surrounding them
+From working ferrets alongside her Harris hawk as a child to game-shooting prowess, Rachel Carrie is now keen to tackle the misconceptions surrounding fieldsports

-For Rachel Carrie, it all began with a Webley air pistol and a challenge: hit all the targets first go.
-She triumphed and has since shot clays competitively, become renowned in the field for her game-shooting prowess and taken on her biggest challenge yet: changing a vegetarian and celebrity PETA model’s views on hunting.
+Rachel Carrie discovered her love of fieldsports initially through a challenge: to hit every target with a Webley air pistol first go.
+Having triumphed, she has since shot clays competitively and gained recognition for her game-shooting prowess.
+Now she is taking on her biggest challenge yet – to challenge the misconceptions surrounding fieldsports.

-In our new column, seriously sporting ladies write about their lives in the field and offer advice and encouragement.
-Serena Williams speaks of her sporting journey from Pony Club pistol shooting to gold-medal boar days while for Alexandra Baur, it all began when she got a labrador.
+For more Sporting Dianas, seriously sporting ladies offering advice and encouragement, Lady Melissa Percy founded her clothing brand to make flattering and affordable kit that works in the field.
+Serena Williams shares her sporting journey from Pony Club pistol shooting to gold-medal boar days while for Alexandra Baur, it all began when she got a labrador.

 RACHEL CARRIE